Pruning: Pollarding

+Deadheading

 Deadheading is the act of removing spent flowers or flowerheads for aesthetics, to prolong bloom for up to several weeks or promote rebloom, or to prevent seeding.

 Time period

-In general, pruning dead wood and small branches can be done at any time of year.
+In general, pruning deadwood and small branches can be done at any time of year.
 Depending on the species, many temperate plants can be pruned either during dormancy in winter, or, for species where winter frost can harm a recently pruned plant, after flowering is completed.
 In the temperate areas of the northern hemisphere autumn pruning should be avoided, as the spores of disease and decay fungi are abundant at this time of year.

 Some woody plants tend to bleed profusely from cuts, such as mesquite and maple.
 Some callus over slowly, such as magnolia.
 In this case, they are better pruned during active growth when they can more readily heal.
 Woody plants that flower early in the season, on spurs that form on wood that has matured the year before, such as apples, should be pruned right after flowering as later pruning will sacrifice flowers the following season.
 Forsythia, azaleas and lilacs all fall into this category.